dizonivan11/website-builder/README.md

 ***
 **Current TODO:**
 <ol>
-<li>Add site creator that duplicates necessary files for file like [ core.php, request-current-eid.php, row-creator.php, col-creator.php, widget-loader.php ].
-(For study first)</li>
-<li>Revise request-current-eid.php, dont rely on one DB to get ID.
-Give sites their own meta data db to read to support multiple request across sites.</li>
-<li>Revise meta value column to hold string data</li>
+<li>Revise how CSS is injected to the element.
+Avoid Inline CSS and make all the CSS append to some file that links to the web page (ex.
+DUDA's Dev Mode)</li>
 </ol>

 **TODO List:**
 <ol>
 <li>Fix bug when the selected text becomes 'undefined' after using Add Link Dialog</li>
-<li>Revise how CSS is injected to the element.
-Avoid Inline CSS and make all the CSS append to some file that links to the web page (ex.
-DUDA's Dev Mode)</li>
 <li>Add Row and Column Properties Window</li>
 <li>Convert all hard-coded input html and let the predefined html (widget-properties/inputs/) generate the html</li>
 <li>Add More Buttons in WYSIWYG Text Editor</li>